Hack 4 Good

 2018 Project Ideas

-Please join us at Pitch Night on July 19th to learn more about each of these proposed Hack 4 Good project ideas!
+We had an opportunity to learn more about each of these proposed Hack 4 Good project ideas at Pitch Night 2018!

-Attendees will be encouraged to complete and return evaluation forms for each project.
-Our committee will review project evaluations before choosing the 2018 project.
-Pizza and soda will be served.
-You are welcome to bring outside food and drinks.
+Attendees were encouraged to complete and return evaluation forms for each project.
+Our committee reviewed project evaluations before choosing the 2018 project.
+Pizza and soda was served.
+Attendees were welcome to bring outside food and drinks.

-We encourage attendees to consider participating in the Hack 4 Good Competition on Nov 2nd-4th 2018.
+We encouraged attendees to participate in the Hack 4 Good 2018 competition on Nov 2nd-4th 2018.

 Mission: Helping anyone affected by depression & suicidal crisis find strength and hope through online connection and resources.